ariga/atlas/README.md

 <img width="25%" align="right" style="display: block; margin:40px auto;"
 src="https://atlasgo.io/uploads/github-mascot-light.png"/>

-Atlas is a tool for managing and migrating database schemas using modern DevOps principles.
+Atlas is a language-agnostic tool for managing and migrating database schemas using modern DevOps principles.
 It offers two workflows:

-- **Declarative**: Similar to Terraform, Atlas compares the current state of the database with the desired state defined in an [HCL] or SQL schema, and generates a migration plan to reach that state.
+- **Declarative**: Similar to Terraform, Atlas compares the current state of the database with the desired state defined in an [HCL], [SQL], or an [ORM] schema, and generates a migration plan to reach that state.
 - **Versioned**: Unlike other tools, Atlas automatically plans schema migrations for you.
-Users can describe their desired database schema in HCL or SQL and use Atlas CLI to plan, lint, and apply the necessary migrations.
+Users can describe their desired database schema in [HCL], [SQL], or their [ORM], and use Atlas CLI to plan, lint, and apply the necessary migrations.

 ## Quick installation